Bessie Coleman

-Bessie Coleman (January 26, 1892 – April 30, 1926) was an early American civil aviator.
-She was the first African-American woman and first Native American to hold a pilot license.
-She earned her license from the Fédération Aéronautique Internationale on June 15, 1921, and was the first Black person to earn an international pilot's license.
+Elizabeth Coleman (January 26, 1892 – April 30, 1926) was an early American civil aviator.
+She was the first African-American woman and first Native American to hold a pilot license, and is the earliest known Black person to earn an international pilot's license.
+She earned her license from the Fédération Aéronautique Internationale on June 15, 1921.

 Born to a family of sharecroppers in Texas, Coleman worked in the cotton fields at a young age while also studying in a small segregated school.
 She attended one term of college at Langston University.
 Coleman developed an early interest in flying, but African Americans, Native Americans, and women had no flight training opportunities in the United States, so she saved and obtained sponsorships in Chicago to go to France for flight school.

 She then became a high-profile pilot in notoriously dangerous air shows in the United States.
-She was popularly known as Queen Bess and Brave Bessie, and hoped to start a school for African-American fliers.
+She was popularly known as "Queen Bess" and "Brave Bessie", and hoped to start a school for African-American fliers.
 Coleman died in a plane crash in 1926.
 Her pioneering role was an inspiration to early pilots and to the African-American and Native American communities.

 Early life

-Elizabeth Coleman (sometimes, Bessie) was born on January 26, 1892, in Atlanta, Texas, the tenth of thirteen children of George Coleman, a mixed African American who had Cherokee grandparents, and Susan Coleman, who was African American.
+Coleman was born on January 26, 1892, in Atlanta, Texas, the tenth of 13 children of George Coleman, an African American who may have had Cherokee or Choctaw grandparents, and Susan Coleman, who was African American.
 Nine of the children survived childhood, which was typical for the time.
 When Coleman was two years old, her family moved to Waxahachie, Texas, where they lived as sharecroppers.
 Coleman began attending school in Waxahachie at the age of six.
 She walked four miles each day to her segregated, one-room school, where she loved to read and established herself as an outstanding math student.
 She completed her elementary education in that school.

-Every year, Coleman's routine of school, chores, and church was interrupted by the cotton harvest.
+Every season, Coleman's routine of school, chores, and church was interrupted for her to participate in bringing in the cotton harvest.
 In 1901, George Coleman left his family.
-He returned to Oklahoma, or Indian Territory, as it was then called, to find better opportunities, but his wife and children did not follow.
-At the age of 12, Bessie was accepted into the Missionary Baptist Church School on scholarship.
+He moved to Oklahoma, or Indian Territory, as it was then called, to find better opportunities, but his wife and children did not follow.
+At the age of 12, Coleman was accepted into the Missionary Baptist Church School on scholarship.
 When she turned eighteen, she took her savings and enrolled in the Oklahoma Colored Agricultural and Normal University in Langston, Oklahoma (now called Langston University).
 She completed one term before her money ran out and she returned home.